Cleansed

 Angus MacRae

-For the Almeida: A Streetcar Named Desire (also West End); Three Sisters; Summer and Smoke (also West End).
+For the Almeida: Cat on a Hot Tin Roof; A Streetcar Named Desire (also West End); Three Sisters; Summer and Smoke (also West End).

 Television includes: Gypsy’s Revenge; The Trials.